Nature of Bursaries

 Supervisors and students do not necessarily have to be based at the same institution, however we expect that they will work together at the same institution for the duration of the project and have regular meaningful personal contact (an average of 1 hour per week meeting in person is the minimum expected).
 Bursaries will only be granted for the student named on the application form; awards are not transferable between students.

 How to apply

-In explaining your reasons for applying for this undergraduate research opportunity, please explain what motivates you to undertake this placement and how will it shape or help you in your future studies and career aspirations.
-In your answer you may include relevant scientific interests, courses you have taken or planning to take and what inspired you to undertake research as an undergraduate.
-(Max 300 words)
+In explaining why you are suitable recipient for this undergraduate research opportunity, please explain what motivates you to undertake this placement, how your previous experience is relevant, and how it will help you in your future studies and career aspirations.
+You may include details of your current marks and estimated final grade, any relevant scientific interests, courses you have taken or are planning to take, and what inspired you to undertake research as an undergraduate (Max 1500 characters).

 Finally, please provide a summary of the supervision and support you will receive from the host institution, including a timeline for the project and a short breakdown of costs with a justification for any consumables requested.
 You must receive, at minimum, a living wage for the duration of the project, which may vary with location and your institution’s policy (e.g., £8.60 per hour, 35 hours per week, 8 weeks total + £500 consumables = £2908 total).
 You must discuss and agree this with your intended supervisor.
 Please state clearly the intended project dates, and any further opportunities for training and dissemination of your results.
 (Max 1500 characters).